hadysata/serverpod_swagger/documentation.md

 ### Security Policies and Authentication Types

-The Serverpod Swagger UI generator supports several authentication types and provides flexible security policies for your API endpoints.
+The Serverpod Swagger generator supports several authentication types and provides flexible security policies for your API endpoints.

 #### Authentication Types